I54m/Vorplex-Core/README.md

-# VectorCore
+# VorplexCore
-Core plugin for Vector Network
+Core plugin for Vorplex

-This plugin was tasked to me to add a bunch of useful features that we wanted on our network into one plugin, rather than using a bunch of small plugins to do different tasks.
+This plugin adds a bunch of useful features that we wanted on our network into one plugin, rather than using a bunch of small plugins to do different tasks.
 This plugin has features like global custom join/leave messages global titles, ability to change your prefix without any other chat formatting changes.